kgateway-dev/kgateway/test/kubernetes/README.md

 ## Test Utilities
 ### Assertions
-For more details on the assertions, see the [assertions](./testutils/assertions) package.
+_For more details on the assertions, see the [assertions](./testutils/assertions) package._

 ### Operations
+_For more details on the operations, see the [operations](./testutils/operations) package._

 ## End-To-End Testing

 ### Historical Challenges
-_We document the historical challenges we have experienced with writing end-to-end tests as a way of avoiding making the same mistakes_
+_We document the historical challenges we have experienced with writing and managing end-to-end tests as a way of avoiding making the same mistakes_

 Below are some challenges we have had while writing end-to-end tests: